-NIW vs EB1 Green Card | Similarities & Differences
+NIW vs EB-1 Green Card | Similarities & Differences

 Getting a green card through employment is one of the most popular methods of immigration into the United States.
-However, for most of the green card options, you need to have a U.S. employer sponsor you for your immigrant visa.
-If you are a business owner, do not have an occupation that is conducive to this setup, or would simply like to immigrate without going through an employer, there are a few options available.
+However, for most green card options, you need to have a U.S. employer sponsor you for your immigrant visa.
+However, if you are a business owner, do not have an occupation that is conducive to this setup, or would simply like to immigrate without going through an employer, there are a few options available.
 Two such options are the EB-1 green card and the National Interest Waiver.
 In this post, we’ll discuss the similarities and differences between these two paths and which may be better for your situation.

-Overview
+Overview of Categories

 The EB-1 green card is the most prestigious employment-based green card available.
 It covers a wide variety of potential applicants and is broken down into three subcategories: